bestquark/mentpy/docs/index.rst

 .. admonition:: Note
    :class: warning

-   MentPy is currently in alpha and is under active development.
+   MentPy is in its alpha version and is under active development.

 The :obj:`mentpy` library is an open-source Python package for creating and training quantum machine learning (QML) models in the measurement-based quantum computing (MBQC) framework.
 This library contains functions